rafael-santiago/kryptos/doc/MANUAL.md

 With the key pair well-generated is time to know how to use it in order to encrypt and decrypt some data.

-The following code shows the very basic usage of RSA cipher:
+The following code shows the very basic usage of RSA cipher in ``kryptos``:

 ```c
 /*